RomanBoegli/godbbench/README.md

                              --script "../path/to/scripts/myscript.sql"
 ````

-The multiplicity in this command is set on `1'000` using the `--iter` option.
+The iteration count in this command is set on `1'000` using the `--iter` option.
 This results in the following number of excutions per benchmark.

 Benchmark | Executions | Reason
 :---------|:--------------------:|:---------
 `setup` | 1 | Single benchmark due to `once` annoation
-`inserts` | 750 | Looping benchmark with multiplicity ration of 75%
+`inserts` | 750 | Looping benchmark with scale factor of 75%
-`selects` | 1'000 | Looping benchmark with multiplicity ration of 100%
+`selects` | 1'000 | Looping benchmark with scale factor of 100%

 Further examples can be found in the [script folder](./scripts/) of this project.